ai-ethics/livingdictionary/index.md

 Let's do this together!

 If there are terms you'd like us to define, please let us know in [this form](https://airtable.com/shrB3tKSE2MUqPbBv).
-Help us make the Living Dictionary as useful as possible so that we can democratize the AI space, one definition at a time.
+Help us make the Living Dictionary as useful as possible in our pursuit to democratize the AI space, one definition at a time.